ucsb-cs24/w19/_lectures/lect04.md

 [https://github.com/ucsb-cs24-w19-mirza/cs24-w19-lectures/tree/master/lec-04](https://github.com/ucsb-cs24-w19-mirza/cs24-w19-lectures/tree/master/lec-04)

 # Topics

-## gdb

-* Demo of gdb commands using example from lab02
- - To use gdb, compile with the -g flag
- - Setting breakpoints (b)
- - Running programs that take arguments within gdb (r arguments)
- - Continue excution until breakpoint is reached (c)
- - Stepping into functions with step (s)
- - Stepping over functions with next (n)
- - Re-running a program (r)
- - Examining local variables  (info locals)
- - Printing the value of variables with print (p)
- - Quitting gdb (q)
- - Debugging segfaults with backtrace (bt)
-* Refer to the [gdb cheat sheet](http://darkdust.net/files/GDB%20Cheat%20Sheet.pdf) (handout given in class).
-More practice in lab 02.

 ## Makefiles
 * We will split our implementation of the die Game from the previous class into three files  - header file (contains only the class definition), source file (contains the implementation of the class methods - no main), test file - uses the ADT.
 (More practice on this in lab02)